Mokshit06/tw-variants/README.md

 ## Introduction

-Tailwind doesn't support variant-grouping out of the box because it leads to tons of duplicate CSS being generated as compared to using individual classes.
+Tailwind doesn't support variant-grouping out of the box because it leads to tons of duplicate CSS being generated as compared to using individual classes (as we can see in this [tweet](https://twitter.com/adamwathan/status/1461519824828473359))

 This is because with the grouped syntax like `focus:(font-bold,underline)` each group leads to a new CSS selector being generated, and the CSS generated for `focus:font-bold` and `focus:underline` can't be reused.